pythonanywhere/help_pages/articles/LetsEncrypt.md

     :::bash
     mkdir -p ~/letsencrypt/wellknown

-(Don't forget the `cd` command -- you'll get problems later if you do.)

 ## Set up static file mappings

 You'll need your PythonAnywhere site to be able to serve static